-Discover the best things to do in Tortola on the British Virgin Islands amid rum, sun, sparkling seas and a strangely named cocktail.
-Enjoy this wonderfully secluded island in the Caribbean.
+Discover the best things to do in Tortola on the British Virgin Islands amid rum, sun and sparkling seas.
+It’s time to enjoy this wonderfully secluded island in the Caribbean.

 The Best Things to do in Tortola, British Virgin Islands

 I loved my time on Tortola, the largest of the British Virgin Islands in the eastern Caribbean.
 I loved its steep, steep hills and vegetation so lush and green it deserved to have poetry written about it.

 Driving these roads is like riding an emerald-coated rollercoaster fringed with palms, papaya, coconut and sugar apple treats.
 A tangible, tasty Garden of Eden.